 Trying to figure out how to celebrate Earth Day with kids this year?
 Find out my favorite (and incredibly easy) Earth Day activities for kids.

-This post about easy Earth Day activities for kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about easy Earth Day activities for kids was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Here in the Pacific Northwest, Earth Day is kind of a big deal.
 I remember celebrating it even when I was a kindergartner.